Riemann-Hilbert problem for Hurwitz Frobenius manifolds: regular singularities: Introduction

-The goal of this paper is to present a different approach (not involving the Laplace transform of solutions to the dual problem) to constructing solutions to the Fuchsian Riemann-Hilbert problems corresponding to the Hurwitz Frobenius manifolds and study the monodromy group.
+The goal of this paper is to present a different approach (not involving the Laplace transform of solutions to the dual problem) to constructing solutions to the Fuchsian Riemann-Hilbert problems of Hurwitz Frobenius manifolds and study the corresponding monodromy group.

-The coefficients of the system of Fuchsian linear ODE's with meromorphic coefficients corresponding to a given Frobenius manifold are written in terms of rotation coefficients $\Gamma_{ij}$ of the Darboux-Egoroff metric on the manifold.
+The coefficients of the system of Fuchsian linear ODE's corresponding to a given Frobenius manifold are written in terms of rotation coefficients $\Gamma_{ij}$ of the Darboux-Egoroff metric on the manifold.
 In the context of Frobenius manifolds the number of singularities $\M$ in (\ref{lsintr}) is the dimension of the Frobenius manifold; $\{\l_i\}_{i=1}^\M$ are the canonical coordinates on the Frobenius manifold.
 In the case under consideration, the number of singularities $\l_j$ coincides with the matrix dimension of the system (\ref{lsintr}).

 The residues $A_j$ are given by \be A_j=-E_j (V+\q I), \la{AjV}\ee where $E_j={\rm diag}(0,\dots,1,\dots,0)$ is the diagonal $\M\times \M$ matrix with $1$ on $j$th place; $\q\in \C$ is an arbitrary constant.
 The matrix $V$ is defined as follows: \be V:=[\Gamma, U]\;, \la{VGU}\ee where $\Gamma$ is the matrix of rotation coefficients: $(\Gamma)_{jk}:=\Gamma_{jk}$ if $j\neq k$ and $(\Gamma)_{jj}:=0$; $U:={\rm diag}(\l_1,\dots,\l_{\iM})$.
 Thus each matrix $A_j$ in (\ref{lsintr}) has only one non-trivial row (the $j$th row).